H. B. Douglas

 Henderson Bryant Douglas (December 25, 1888 – August 24, 1971) was an American politician in the state of Florida.
 He served in the Florida State Senate from 1953 to 1955 as a Democratic member for the 3rd district.
+He was a member of the Pork Chop Gang, a group of legislators from rural areas that dominated the state legislature due to malapportionment and used their power to engage in McCarthyist tactics.